peter88213/yw-reporter/docs/usage.md

 ## Usage

-It is recommended to create a link on the desktop.
+The included installation script creates a shortcut on the desktop.

 You can either

-- launch the program by double-clicking on the program/link icon, or
+- launch the program by double-clicking on the shortcut icon, or
-- launch the program by dragging a yWriter project file and dropping it on the program/link icon.
+- launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

 The report generator processes yw7 project files.
 If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **Select File**.